-NYAS (the National Youth Advocacy Service) is a leading children’s rights charity specialising in empowering care-experienced young people to have their voices heard.
+NYAS (the National Youth Advocacy Service) is a leading children’s rights charity.
+It specialises in empowering care-experienced young people to have their voices heard.

-Ben designs NYAS’ policies, drives their campaigns, conducts research and evaluations, and is responsible for influencing politicians and decision-makers across England and Wales.
+Ben designs NYAS’ policies and drives their campaigns.
+In addition he conducts research and evaluations.
+He is also responsible for influencing politicians and decision-makers across England and Wales.

-Ben previously worked for three Police and Crime Commissioners, where his policies have been praised by Government Ministers, Cross-Party Parliamentary Groups, national treatment agencies and senior police officers.
+As well as this Ben was previously working for three Police and Crime Commissioners.
+Government Ministers, Cross-Party Parliamentary Groups, national treatment agencies and also senior police officers praised his policies.

-When he was 22 years old, Ben also became the youngest candidate ever in the country to stand in a Police and Crime Commissioner election, where he emphasised that no child is born a criminal and that early support is crucial to keeping young people on the right path.
+When he was 22 years old, Ben also became the youngest candidate ever in the country to stand in a Police and Crime Commissioner election.
+Here he emphasised that no child is born a criminal and that early support is therefore crucial to keeping young people on the right path.